-Tallahassee Museum of History & Natural Science, another great place for kids, combines a natural-habitat zoo for native animals with a collection of historic structures including a 19th-century farm, one-room schoolhouse, and plantation mansion.
+Tallahassee Museum of History & Natural Science, another great place for kids for Tallahassee activities, combines a natural-habitat zoo for native animals with a collection of historic structures including a 19th-century farm, one-room schoolhouse, and plantation mansion.
 Cotton plantations dictated much of Tallahassee's history, and lovely neo-classic gems preserve the era.
 At one, Goodwood Museum & Gardens, you can tour the restored buildings.

 State parks preserve other aspects of historic and natural heritage.
 One commemorates the winter camp of explorer Hernando de Soto with a living history program, another the site of an important Civil War battle with an annual reenactment.
 Alfred B. Maclay State Gardens Park showcases Tallahassee's floral splendor, most spectacular when the azaleas and camellias bloom in spring.